Where to stay in Kyoto: My favourite areas and hotels

 • Rating: 9.1

 • This eco-friendly hotel combines luxury with sustainability.
 Guests appreciate the modern, comfortable rooms and the excellent service, emphasizing the hotel’s commitment to environmental practices.
 The location is convenient for exploring Kyoto, and the hotel features a restaurant, bar, and garden.
-Reviews frequently mention the friendly and helpful staff, making for a pleasant and memorable stay.
-The elegant design and thoughtful amenities contribute to its appeal.
+Reviews frequently mention the friendly and helpful staff.

 Fauchon Hotel Kyoto